pgpartman/pg_partman/doc/pg_partman.md

  * For sub-partitioned sets, you must start partitioning data at the highest level and work your way down each level.
 This means you must first run this function before running create_sub_parent() to create the additional partitioning levels.
 Then continue running this function again on each new sub-parent once they're created.
 See the  pg_partman_howto.md document for a full example.
 IMPORTANT NOTE: Be VERY cautious with sub-partition sets and using this function since sub-partitioning can be a destructive operation.
 See create_sub_parent().
  * `p_parent_table` - the existing parent table.
 MUST be schema qualified, even if in public schema.
  * `p_batch_count` - optional argument, how many times to run the `batch_interval` in a single call of this function.
 Default value is 1.
 Currently sets how many child tables will be processed in a single run, but when p_batch_interval is working again will refer explicitly to how many batches to run.
- * `p_batch_interval` - optional argument, temporarily deprecated in version 5.0.0.
-Previously with non-native partitioning this could be an interval smaller than the partition interval, allowing for very large sized partitions to be broken up into smaller commit batches.
+ * `p_batch_interval` - optional argument, sets the interval of data to be moved in each batch.
 Defaults to the configured partition interval if not given or if you give an interval larger than the partition interval.
-Work is being done to bring this feature back for native partitioning, but with some limitations.
+IMPORTANT NOTE: This cannot be set smaller than the partition interval if moving data out of the default table.
+Work is being done to allow this, but with some limitations.
+If you are moving data from a source table that is not the partition set's default table, you can set this interval smaller than the partitioning interval to help avoid moving large amounts of data in long running transactions.
  * `p_lock_wait` - optional argument, sets how long in seconds to wait for a row to be unlocked before timing out.
 Default is to wait forever.
  * `p_order` - optional argument, by default data is migrated out of the default in ascending order (ASC).
 Allows you to change to descending order (DESC).
  * `p_analyze` - optional argument, by default whenever a new child table is created, an analyze is run on the parent table of the partition set to ensure constraint exclusion works.
 This analyze can be skipped by setting this to false and help increase the speed of moving large amounts of data.
 If this is set to false, it is highly recommended that a manual analyze of the partition set be done upon completion to ensure statistics are updated properly.